 Over the last year or two, I have amassed a number of old window frames.
 Mostly from people who have pulled them out of their houses, and some as curbside finds.
 It’s like vintage shopping gold for me.
 If you don’t have the time or desire to hunt them down though, you can always find some on Etsy.
 I searched only for a few minutes and came up with a bunch of gorgeous ones – a minty one, a whole mixed collection here, and a huge 20 pane one here.
 Oh the options!
-I have put them all into a folder within my favourites list.

 I decided it would be nice to have space to hang photographs or other paper products (cards? notes? menus for a party? whatever!).
 I took some eye hooks and screwed them into the sides of the frame, and then just attached some strands of wire to each.

 Once I did that though, I realized that the paint was really chipping pretty badly and that I should actually fix up the frame a little.
 Whoops.
 Should have done this pre-wiring to make it easier.
 Live and learn.

 Warning – when you’re dealing with any old piece like this, it is always wise to check to see if the paint is lead based (if it is, you need to be very cautious when dealing with it).
 You can get test strips from the hardware store and it’s easy to do.
 Luckily this mirror was not lead based!